dapr-sandbox/generator-dapr/README.md

 # generator-dapr

 A [Yeoman](http://yeoman.io) generator for scaffolding a [dapr](http://dapr.io) project.
 This generator creates and configures microservices in several languages, along with component manifests for state stores and pubsub mechanisms.
+It also includes assets and instructions for running the microservices in self-hosted mode (on your machine/device) and in Kubernetes.

 ## Requirements